MangoFizz/balltze/README.md

 ### HUD gamepad button icons
-Balltze restores this function from the Xbox version, it uses the icons which comes with the stock tagset in the HUD globals by mapping them to a button in a configuration file, however you can add more icons to the HUD globals and set them to a button in the configuration file.
+Balltze restores this function from the Xbox version, it uses the icons which comes with the stock tagset in the HUD globals by mapping them to a button in a configuration file.
+However you can add more icons to the HUD globals and set them to a button in the configuration file.

 ### Gamepad pause button